 Write stuff down, like due dates for things, in the place where you are organising your life.
 Don’t rely on memory.

-Use your valuable short-term memory space to remember interesting content from your topics and the faces of attractive people.
+Use your valuable short-term and working memory space to remember interesting content from your topics and the faces of attractive people.

 Use calendars and diaries to hold onto the more mundane but still important items like due dates and task lists.